razvan233/exadel-big-data/README.md

 # Big data - Exadel

-A brief description of what this project does and who it's for.

 ## Prerequisites

 Before running the script `main.py`, ensure that you have created the following directory structure in the project root: